jhdcruz/mancave-oms/README.md

 An ordering management system for Man Cave Supplies PH, Inc.

-> In compliance to the course: `CIT 305 System Integration and Architecture`.

 > [!NOTE]\
 > The company mentioned above is imaginary, any similarity or conflict of a real-life company is purely coincidental.